peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 Each kind of polynomial curve (such as B-spline or B&eacute;zier) is associated with a <i>basis matrix</i>, which defines the polynomial coefficients for each control point in the curve.
-For a degree (N-1) curve, the matrix will be NxN.
+For a degree (N-1) curve, the matrix will be N&times;N.

-Each "column" of a basis matrix is a polynomial equation containing the coefficients for each control point, and the columns are arranged from left to right.
+Each "column" of a basis matrix is a polynomial containing the coefficients for each control point, and the columns are arranged from left to right.
 Each polynomial consists of coefficients, ranging from the highest order to the lowest, with respect to the parameter